-The 2010 Tundra is the latest in Toyota's lineup of big trucks and it is equipped with the powerful and brand new 4.6-liter V8.
-Although this powerplant won't be able to match the 6.7-liter Cummins turbodiesel or 5.7-liter Hemi found under the hood of Heavy Duty trucks such as those of Chrysler, it can still generate a tremendous 310hp (231kW) and 327lb-ft of torque.
+The 2010 Toyota Tundra is the latest in the Japanese carmaker’s lineup of big trucks and it is equipped with the powerful and brand new 4.6-liter V8 engine.
+Although this powerplant won't be able to match the 6.7-liter Cummins turbodiesel or 5.7-liter Hemi found under the hood of Heavy Duty trucks such as those of Chrysler, it can still generate a tremendous 310 hp (231 kW) of max motive power as well as up to 327 lb-ft of torque.

-The good news is that the Tundra comes with a fuel economy rating of 15mpg in city limits and 20mpg highway due to the latest mid-range displacement of 4.6-liter V8.
+The good news is that the new Toyota Tundra comes with a fuel economy rating of 15 miles per gallon in city limits and around 20 mpg on the highway, thanks to the latest mid-range displacement of 4.6-liter V8 mill.

-Available also on the latest are the Platinum Pack and the Tundra Work Truck Pacakge.
+Available also on the latest iteration of the Toyota Tundra are the Platinum Pack and the Tundra Work Truck Package.
 The Platinum Pack includes a billet-style front grill with bumpers in chrome, 20-inch alloys, daytime running lights, door sill protectors with the Platinum logo and Platinum mark.
 The interior features power memory function on the driver's seat, power side mirrors and puddle lamps, and a steering wheel that tilts and telescopes.

-The package also comes with a moonroof with power tilt and slide capabilities, navigation system, ventilated seats with special leather top perforations, shift knob and door switch plates with wood trim, automatic up and down driver and front passenger windows, HVAC ducts highlighted in chrome, and headrests that sport the Platinum emblem.
+The Platinum Package – which is available in four exterior colors including Black, Silver, Slate, and Salsa Red -- also comes with a moonroof with power tilt and slide capabilities, navigation system, ventilated seats with special leather top perforations, shift knob and door switch plates with wood trim, automatic up and down driver and front passenger windows, HVAC ducts highlighted in chrome, and headrests that sport the Platinum emblem.